Section 1000: Campus Policy

 Note: This disclosure requirement does not include textbook adoptions when the employee is clearly identified as an author, contributor, or editor of the textbook under consideration.
 However, faculty members should not receive a profit as a result of recommending a specific vendor for the purchase of texts or course materials by their students, whether on-line or from other sources.

-310.6 Participation as an employee, officer, board member, or owner in an entity which has (or wishes to have) rights to intellectual property for which you were an inventor or creator in your work for MSU-Northern as provided in Board of Regents Policy 407.
+310.6 Participation as an employee, officer, board member, or owner in an entity which has (or wishes to have) rights to intellectual property for which the employee was an inventor or creator in their work for MSU-Northern, as provided in Board of Regents Policy 407.

-Employees working less than one-half time; and classified employees.
+312.1 Employees working less than one-half time in non-teaching capacities; and classified employees.

-310.12 Disclosure Submission.
-All Disclosures shall be submitted to the Director for Human Resources, with copies to the Cabinet member overseeing the employee’s supervisory line.
+313 Disclosure Submission.
+All Disclosure Forms shall be submitted to the Director for Human Resources, with copies to the Cabinet member overseeing the employee’s supervisory line.

-310.13 Optional Conflicts Management Plan Submission.
-Any of the above disclosures may be accompanied, at the employee’s option, by a proposed conflict management plan.
-MSU’s Office of Legal Counsel (994-4570) is available to answer questions or provide help with this plan.
+314 Conflicts Management Plan Submission.
+With the exception of teaching/co-teaching recusal plans, any of the above disclosures may be accompanied, at the employee’s option, by a proposed conflict management plan.
+MSU-Northern’s Office of Human Resources is available to answer questions or provide help with this plan in consultation with MSU’s Office of Legal Counsel.

 400 DISCLOSURE REVIEW AND DISPOSITION